Washington DC Travel Guides

 Frequently asked questions about Washington DC

 Are the Washington DC itineraries on TheNextGuide free?
-Yes.
-Every itinerary on TheNextGuide is free to read and explore.
-You pay only when you book a specific tour or experience through one of our partner operators.
+Yes — every DC itinerary is free to read, save, and share.
+You'll find full day-by-day plans covering everything from memorial walks to Georgetown neighbourhood strolls.
+You only pay if you choose to book a guided tour or experience through one of our partner operators on the page.

 Is Washington DC free?
 The major museums—all Smithsonian institutions—are free to enter.
 That includes the Air and Space Museum, Natural History Museum, American History Museum, and many others.
 Monuments like the Lincoln Memorial and World War II Memorial are also free.
 You'll spend money on meals, transit, and optional tours, but the core tourist experience doesn't require entry fees.